 - Bud Mishra and Eric Aslakson

 Our 2012 grantees are focused on research for safe and effective treatments.

 Discover ME/CFS Research!
-The current purpose of the Solve ME/CFS Initiative research program is to accelerate progress toward accurate diagnosis and effective treatment of ME/CFS by directly supporting research studies, facilitating collaboration among investigators and pursuing increased investment in ME/CFS research by public, private and commercial institutions.
+The Solve ME/CFS Initiative research program aims to accelerate progress toward accurate diagnosis and effective treatment of ME/CFS by directly supporting research studies, facilitating collaboration among investigators and pursuing increased investment in ME/CFS research by public, private and commercial institutions.

 Please direct inquiries regarding our research program and/or its requests for applications to: